UEA-Publishing/argonauts-of-the-eastern-atlantic-2/content/chapter-17.md

 Bizarrely, an image described as a ‘New Zealand Hunt and Fence of Garden’ appeared in _The New Zealanders,_ published in 1830, alongside images of a number of a number of other items from the Missionary Museum.[^15] In April 1839, following the relocation of the museum in 1835, the collector and curator Henry Syer Cuming wrote to the Directors about ‘the miserable state of the Missionary Museum… not only of utter confusion and Chaos, but in a state of ruin and decay’.
 He suggested items in the collection were:

-fast going to decay, the damp walls have generated mould… the Moth had committed its ravages… leaving hairless skins to mask its progress… the spider has spun its web in every corner, and the extraordinary works both of God and Man are alike obscured, and disfigured with dust and cobwebs.[^16]
+> fast going to decay, the damp walls have generated mould… the Moth had committed its ravages… leaving hairless skins to mask its progress… the spider has spun its web in every corner, and the extraordinary works both of God and Man are alike obscured, and disfigured with dust and cobwebs.[^16]

-e demanded, ‘Is it so much to ask, that those Idols to which the Heathen once paid divine honours, be preserved in England as a monument of the glorious triumphs of the Cross, achieved by the Christian armies of our Country’.
+He demanded, ‘Is it so much to ask, that those Idols to which the Heathen once paid divine honours, be preserved in England as a monument of the glorious triumphs of the Cross, achieved by the Christian armies of our Country’.
 Cuming volunteered his services towards ‘identifying localities’, presumably necessary if a South African house could be mistaken for one from New Zealand.[^17]

 It is unclear whether Cuming’s offer to undertake the ‘Augean task of arranging the Missionary Museum’ was taken up, but it seems to have at least prompted some action.
 Someone directed to the museum by the former LMS missionary Lancelot Threlkeld in Australia (Chapter 10), who was pleased to find Threlkeld’s portrait still on display, published an account of a visit to the museum soon afterwards, in January 1840.
 He suggested that ‘although the arrangement of the numerous specimens is at present very imperfect, and no catalogue has been published, we obtained every necessary information from the labels affixed to the different articles, and from the intelligence and attention of the curator’, quite possibly Cuming himself.[^18]